Asymptotics of analytic torsion for hyperbolic three--manifolds: Hyperbolic manifolds and Benjamini--Schramm convergence

-Finally, if $\Gamma'\subset\Gamma$ is finite-index then note that the $\Gamma$-invariant height functions are $\Gamma'$-invariant and that all $\Gamma'$-invariant height functions are obtained in this way.
-When dealing with finite covers we will always suppose that the height functions come from those of the covered manifold.
+Finally, if $\Gamma'\subset\Gamma$ is a finite-index subgroup the $\Gamma$-invariant height functions are $\Gamma'$-invariant; when dealing with a sequence of finite covers of a given manifold (or orbifold) we will always suppose that the height functions on the covers come from those of the covered manifold.